 Children in Key Stage 1 are all eligible for Universal Free School meals.
 They can, of course, bring a packed lunch from home, if they prefer.
 Free school meals (other than Universal Free Meals) are available to children of families who are eligible—please see additional guidance on Free School Meals, and advise us if your child falls into this category.
 All arrangements for these free meals are made in confidence for both parents and children.

 Year R pupils are introduced to school lunch routines by Class Teachers, Learning Support Assistants and Lunchtime Supervisors, who keep a particularly watchful eye in the early months.
-A Senior Supervisor is employed to co-ordinate the lunchtime arrangements.
-Children from Years 5 and 6 act as table hosts each lunchtime to help the children with their meals.
+A Supervisor is employed to co-ordinate the lunchtime arrangements.
+Children from Years 3 and 4 act as table hosts each lunchtime to help the children with their meals.

 As part of our Personal and Social Education, we teach children about healthy eating and all the children in Years R, 1 and 2 are offered a piece of fruit as a mid-morning snack.
 They are encouraged to help themselves to drinks of water throughout the school day and children may have milk at snack time (please complete and return the order form in this booklet).
 We ask you not to provide alternative snacks as this undermines our aim of promoting healthy eating and broadening the children’s tastes.

 Year R children have separate playtimes to the older children until they are ready to join them.

 School Meals are currently priced at £2.50 per day, for further information, please click the link below:

 We recognise the benefits of a well balanced school meal for children in the middle of the day.
 Should parents wish to provide a packed lunch from home we recommend that it is made up of the following:

 In addition, the school asks that parents, should they wish to, include the following items in moderation: